Window Focus and Space Management

 # Check permissions

-peekaboo list permissions
+peekaboo permissions status

 # Try without focus (for testing)

-peekaboo click "Button" --no-auto-focus
+peekaboo click "Button" --app YourApp --foreground --no-auto-focus

 #Implementation notes (internal)